dangoriaynov/speedy_econt_shipping/readme.txt

 #### Fixes
 Removed final price re-calculation logic for the case when delivery price is included in the final order price.
 This might cause issues with other plugins which do the ajax refresh.
 Not sure how to fix it properly for now.
+### 1.9.8 - 2023-03-15
+#### Fixes
+Added ability to specify shipping methods which will have store message `left till free delivery` shown Now possible to have shipping methods w/o free delivery option